770-8 DEEMING INCOME AND RESOURCES

 The amount of resources deemed to the sponsored alien is considered in determining the eligibility of the household in which the alien is a member.

-In any case where an individual is the sponsor of 2 or more aliens, the resources of the sponsor(s) and Form I-864 signatories that would otherwise be deemed available to the alien, are equally divided amongst the aliens sponsored by the individual.
+In any case where an individual is the sponsor of 2 or more aliens, the resources of the sponsor(s) and Form I-864 signatories that would otherwise be deemed available to the alien, are equally divided amongst the aliens sponsored by the alien.

 6. Sponsor is the Alien's Spouse